LonamiWebs/Telethon/readthedocs/concepts/sessions.rst

 Different Session Storage
 =========================

 If you don't want to use the default SQLite session storage, you can also use one of the other implementations or implement your own storage.

+While it's often not the case, it's possible that SQLite is slow enough to be noticeable, in which case you can also use a different storage.
+Note that this is rare and most people won't have this issue, but it's worth a mention.

 To use a custom session storage, simply pass the custom session instance to :ref:`TelegramClient <telethon-client>` instead of